Advanced Waste Sorting Technology: How AI, Robotics, and Optical Systems Are Replacing Manual Lines

 Integration: Building a Complete Sorting Line

-No single technology handles the full waste stream.
+Can any single technology handle the full waste stream?
+Not yet.
 A well-designed sorting line layers these systems in sequence, each stage refining what the previous stage produced:

 ReGreen.ai's PureCycle Technology runs a similar layered approach at 15 tons per hour, using what they call a "negative sort" — removing contaminants sequentially rather than trying to positively identify every object.
 It's a practical philosophy: you don't need to know what everything is, you just need to remove what doesn't belong at each stage.